 Minnesota/Wisconsin Reciprocity: Minnesota residents may be eligible for MN/WI reciprocity.
 Reciprocity is a benefit of residents of Minnesota attending a Wisconsin school, to pay tuition and fees compared to in-state students.
 You must apply for reciprocity through the Minnesota Office of Higher Education.

-Midwest Student Exchange Program: Legal residents of Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota, or Ohio, qualify for reduced tuition rates.
-Ex: In 2019-20, a qualifying MSEP student enrolled full-time would save almost $6000 per year (vs. paying non-resident tuition).
+Midwest Student Exchange Program (MSEP): Provides legal residents of Illinois (through spring 2022 only), Indiana, Kansas, Missouri, Nebraska, North Dakota, or Ohio (effective Fall 2019) a special reduced tuition rate equal to 150 percent of Wisconsin resident tuition.
+This program is in effect only for the Fall 2021 cohort and earlier.
 Exceptions to this tuition discount program include the DNP degree and most of the online graduate programs with flat-rate tuition.

 Foreign Student Tuition Remission: International graduate students who are NOT enrolled in a flat-rate tuition program are eligible for a non-resident tuition remission, whereby the University provides a full or partial waiver of the non-resident portion of tuition.
 If interested, please notify Graduate Studies as soon as possible; funds are limited.

 How to apply